Elissa’s Picks for Vermont Open Studio Weekend

 Welcome the third in my series of blog posts about ways to plan your Open Studio Weekend tour.

 In this post I listed the book arts studios I’d visit if I were touring this weekend.
 Of course, I would also visit studios by artists working in other media.
-Some of my suggestions are listed below.

 There are several ways to get your hands on a map: